 You cannot replace flour with coconut in normal recipe, if you’ve tried then you know what I mean.
 Here is coconut flour pancake recipes:

 ¼ tsp. baking soda

 Stir together the coconut flour and eggs until a smooth paste forms.
-Stir in the applesauce, oil, coconut milk, and stevia until smooth.
-Just before cooking, stir in the baking soda and vinegar.
+Stir in the yogurt, oil, coconut milk, and stevia until smooth.
+Just before cooking, stir in the baking powder

 Heat a pan over medium high heat.

 Add about a tablespoon of oil into the hot pan.
 Cook the pancakes in the skillet.
 For best results, make smallish pancakes so they are easier to flip.